 "Oh, no," said the clerk, a thin, hard-featured woman who didn't seem like the jolly type.
 "I volunteered.
 This way employees with families can be home tonight.
 I'm happy to do it."

-"It's not so bad, " the driver said.
+"It's not so bad," the driver said.
 "I get off at three.
 Besides, the other drivers are home with their kids on Christmas.
 Makes me feel good to do it."

 The airport was empty.
-Fat Boy headed off in search of his lounge and came across a sign offering directions to the TWA Ambassadors Club.
+Fat Boy headed off in search of his lounge and came across a sign offering the TWA Ambassadors Club.
 That reminded him that his club once belonged to Eastern Airlines.
 "Ghosts of Christmas past," he murmured.